 As mentioned at the beginning of this article, everyone is using boilerplates to some extent, which is a standard in the industry.
 So although we can benefit from all the positives said before, there are still some things you can do to give yourself an edge in speed and quality.

-We have come a long way from the boilerplate texts used in the 19th century to our modern-day code boilerplate, yet we can still do much for further improvements.
+We have come a long way from the boilerplate texts used in the 19th century to our modern-day boilerplate code, yet we can still do much for further improvements.
 It can be a good idea to start every project with a community-based boilerplate such as the Create React App.

 Still, you also considered extending it to your industry, where you can add those exclusive features that are most common among your clients or the internal projects you're building.